-Attention deficit hyperactivity disorder, commonly referred to as ADHD, is a neurological disorder characterized by hyperactivity, impulsiveness and inattentiveness.
+Attention deficit hyperactivity disorder, commonly referred to as ADHD, is a neurological disorder characterized by hyperactivity, impulsiveness, and inattentiveness.
 It is typically associated with children, but teens and adults also suffer from its effects.
-Children with ADHD typically have behavior problems in school, such as impulsiveness and inattentiveness.
-Some kids with ADHD may have a difficult time sitting still while others may lack focus, have problems with paying attention to the teacher, or comprehending lessons.
+As a result, children with ADHD typically have behavior problems in school.
+Some kids with ADHD may have a difficult time sitting still, while others may lack focus, have problems paying attention to the teacher, or comprehending lessons.

-In older children and adults, the effects of ADHD impact every aspect of their lives including interactions with family and friends, school, and work.
-Undoubtedly, everyday activities, such as driving a car, can be a challenge.
+In older children and adults, the effects of ADHD impact every aspect of their lives including interactions with family and friends, school and work.
+Even everyday activities, such as driving a car, can be a challenge.

-In teens and adults, ADHD symptoms may include constant fidgeting such as swinging legs or tapping fingers.
-Adults with ADHD can feel “revved up”, have a difficult time relaxing and they are easily distracted or impulsive.
-Teens and adults, with ADHD often, are impatient and fail to foresee the consequences of their actions.
-As a result, they engage in risky behavior such as reckless driving.
-In fact, teens with ADHD have four times as many car accidents as teens who do not have ADHD.
+In teens and adults, ADHD symptoms may include constant fidgeting, such as swinging legs or tapping fingers.
+Adults with ADHD can feel “revved up” or have a difficult time relaxing, and they are easily distracted or impulsive.
+Teens and adults with ADHD often are impatient and fail to foresee the consequences of their actions.
+As a result, they may engage in risky behavior such as reckless or aggressive driving.
+Teens with ADHD have also been found to be involved in four times as many car accidents as teens who do not.

-While there is no known cure for ADHD, dietary changes, counseling, and medication can help control the symptoms.
-Common ADHD medications include stimulants such as Ritalin, Vyvanse, Focalin, and Adderall.
+While there is no known cure for ADHD, dietary changes, counseling and medication can help control the symptoms.
+Common ADHD medications include stimulants such as Ritalin, Vyvanse, Focalin and Adderall.
 These medications help those with ADHD to stay focused and ignore distractions.
 Studies have shown that stimulant medications are effective in 70% to 80% of patients.
 Thus, taking medication as prescribed by a physician can help ensure that drivers with ADHD are better able to focus on the road.
-Medication keeps drivers more patient and less impulsive, making it less likely that they will engage in risky driving behavior.
+Medication can help drivers be more patient and less impulsive, making it less likely that they will engage in risky driving behavior.

-What if someone with ADHD declines to take prescribed medication, gets behind the wheel, and causes an accident in which property is damaged and/or people are injured?
-As a defense, the driver with ADHD argues that he or she drove recklessly because of ADHD and therefore should not be held responsible for the accident.
+What if someone with ADHD declines to take their prescribed medication, gets behind the wheel, and causes an accident in which property is damaged and/or people are injured?
+As a defense, the driver with ADHD may argue that they drove recklessly because of their ADHD and therefore they should not be held responsible for the accident.

 There are millions of people who suffer from ADHD and other disorders or injuries that can make driving a challenge.
-Regardless, this does not excuse poor driving.
+Regardless, this does not excuse poor driving, and rarely serves as a valid excuse in the eyes of the law.
 Drivers in virtually every jurisdiction are required to follow the “Rules of the Road” and to drive in a responsible manner.
-It is not a valid excuse if the driver claims he was impaired by the effects of ADHD, particularly if the driver has been diagnosed with the condition and is aware of its effects.
-If a driver with ADHD causes an accident, he or she will be liable just like any other driver who causes a car accident.
-Do you think that people who suffer from certain disorders that negatively impact driving skills should not be allowed to get driver’s licenses?
+It is not a valid excuse if the driver claims they were impaired by the effects of ADHD, particularly if the driver has been previously diagnosed with the condition and is aware of its effects.
+If a driver with ADHD causes an accident, they can be liable just like any other driver who causes a car accident.